victorli112/league_discord_bot/README.md

 3. Add the changes: `git add <file_names>` or `git add .`
 4. Commit the changes: `git commit -m "<message>"`
 5. Push the changes: `git push --set-upstream origin <branch_name>`
-6. After pushing your changes to your branch, go on the github website and you should be able to create a pull request
+6. After pushing your changes to your branch, go on the github website and you should be able to create a pull request in the Pull Request tab on the website
+7. Ask for a code review, then merge when finished